top of page

 This had been one of the most important rituals for empresses of China and usually would last for days.

-On the rite, an empress would wear her most solemn ceremonial dress, lead all imperial concubines, worship the Silk Goddess Leizu, and do a whole set of sericultural works.
+During the rite, an empress would wear her most solemn ceremonial dress, lead all imperial concubines, worship the Silk Goddess Leizu, and engage in a complete set of sericultural works.

 Part of Sericulture Rite or Qin Can Li Hold by Empress Xiaoxianchun (1712 — 1748) the Beloved Wife of Qianlong Emperor, Painted by Giuseppe Castiglione